vishnu350/rs-mainspring-winder/README.md

     <img src="https://img.shields.io/github/downloads/vishnu350/rs-mainspring-winder/rs-winder-v0.95/total?style=for-the-badge&label=v0.95 Downloads" alt="Downloads"/>
 </p>

-Everything provided here is free and open source.
 This is the modern solution to hobbyist mainspring winding woes and it comes with **absolutely zero warranty**.
 You are advised to thouroughly go through this README, the [wiki pages](https://github.com/vishnu350/rs-mainspring-winder/wiki), [video](https://youtu.be/EZvd_MKBOUQ) resources found here, and study the [warnings section](https://github.com/vishnu350/rs-mainspring-winder#warnings-and-advice).

 Watch mainspring winding for hobbyists has always been a problem, as most of us cannot afford the $1500 Bergeon set to wind vintage unbranded mainsprings/barrels.
 Or sometimes the appropriate size just isn't available.
 This forces most casual hobbyists to resort to handwinding, which may kink or damage the mainspring.